 Fall term enrollment offers a snapshot of total enrollment at a particular moment in time and is useful in comparing enrollment at different institutions, particularly traditional four-year colleges.
 Notably, however, some students begin enrollment during other terms, including the summer, and are still eligible for financial aid.
 Fall term enrollment, therefore, undercounts the actual total enrollment that is eligible for federal aid and may misrepresent the number of students at nontraditional (particularly open-enrollment) schools.

 12-month enrollment is the unduplicated total count of all undergraduates enrolled at any time during a full year.
 This includes all those enrolled in the fall term, plus all those who started in the spring or any subsequent term, including summer school sessions.
-The ratio of 12-month totals to fall enrollments averages about 120% at four-year colleges and 170% at public two-year colleges.
+For example, for 2013-14 the ratio of 12-month totals to fall enrollments averages about 120% at public and nonprofit four-year colleges and 150% at public two-year colleges.
 Since federal financial aid applications may be filed for any term, 12-month enrollment is the appropriate undergraduate enrollment denominator for the percentage of Pell Grants and aid applications.
 Institutions report 12-month enrollment on both the FISAP and IPEDS; where the two figures are inconsistent, the data should be used with caution.

 The FISAP and IPEDS enrollment figures generally include only those students who are enrolled in courses that aim toward an undergraduate degree or certificate.
 Pell Grants and some other aid programs are available to these credit students even if they are only taking one course.
 However, the size of the award is reduced, and the student may be uncertain about his plans to continue, reducing the likelihood that he will take the time to complete a financial aid application.
 Therefore, caution should be used in comparing institutions that serve large numbers of part-time students (such as community colleges) with institutions that do not.